-The incidence of neuroendocrine tumours has increased more than six-fold over the past four decades to almost 9 per 100,000 probably due to improved diagnostic methods.
+The incidence of neuroendocrine tumours has increased more than six-fold over the past four decades to almost 9 per 100,000, probably due to improved diagnostic methods3.
 These tumours can originate at various sites in the body and generally behave better than high grade cancers [figure 1 and figure 2].

-A large proportion of NET primaries are early and benign; incidentally found in the stomach, duodenum, appendix or rectum at an early stage and easily managed with curative local resections.
-About 40-50% of newly diagnosed cases present with distant metastases, commonly to the liver .
+A significant proportion of NETs are found incidentally and at an early stage within the stomach, duodenum, appendix or rectum.
+They can usually be managed with curative local resections.
+About 40-50% of newly diagnosed cases however present with distant metastases, commonly to the liver 4.

-Liver metastases are most common in patients with small bowel or pancreatic NETs.
-The presence of liver metastases has a negative effect on survival, with 5-year overall survival rates reducing dramatically from 75-99% in localised disease to 13-54% in the presence of liver metastases $^{6}$ .
+Liver metastases are most common in patients with small bowel or pancreatic NETs5.
+The presence of liver metastases has a negative effect on survival, with 5-year overall survival rates reducing dramatically from 75-99% in localised disease to 13-54% in the presence of liver metastases 6.